 The cardiovascular segment

-Bristol-Myers Squibb’s (BMY) cardiovascular segment consists of key drug Eliquis.
-This segment contributed nearly 18% of total revenues for 3Q16.
+Bristol-Myers Squibb’s (BMY) cardiovascular segment consists of its key drug, Eliquis.
+The segment contributed nearly 18.0% to the company’s total revenues in 4Q16.

 Eliquis is an oral inhibitor that targets stroke prevention in non-valvular atrial fibrillation and the prevention and treatment of venous thromboembolism disorders.
 Eliquis is part of BMY’s alliance with Pfizer (PFE).

-Eliquis is a new blockbuster drug from Bristol-Myers Squibb’s portfolio, and its sales rose ~90% to $884 million for 3Q16 as compared to $466 million for 3Q15.
-However, Eliquis is less profitable, and thus had a negative impact on the gross margins.
-Overall, Eliquis sales were driven by its broad label and use as well as increased prescriptions from medical practitioners.
-The operating expenses rose due to increased investments for drugs including Eliquis in order to support the continued growth of the drug.
+Eliquis is a new blockbuster drug in Bristol-Myers Squibb’s portfolio.
+Its sales rose ~61.0% to $539.0 million in 4Q16 compared to $335.0 million in 4Q15.
+However, Eliquis is less profitable and thus had a negative impact on the company’s gross margins.
+Overall, Eliquis sales were driven by its broad label or uses as well as increased prescriptions from medical practitioners.
+Its operating expenses rose due to more investments in drugs, including Eliquis, to support continued growth for the drug.

-The company’s cardiovascular research is focused on ongoing and significant unmet medical needs such as those pertaining to arrhythmia, atrial fibrillation, atherosclerosis, thrombosis, and heart failure.
+Bristol-Myers Squibb’s cardiovascular research is focused on ongoing and significant unmet medical needs such as arrhythmia, atrial fibrillation, atherosclerosis, thrombosis, and heart failure.
 The company is also focused on the relationship between diabetes and heart disease.
 It’s trying to develop a diabetes drug with cardiovascular benefits.